-Halibut, brook trout, Maine lobster, monkfish... while these are all nice options, trust us that sea scallops are where you want to be.
+Halibut, brook trout, Maine lobster, monkfish... while these are all nice options, trust us that sea scallops are where you want to be here.
 This is our move whenever we need something a little lighter than the steak au poivre.
 Three buttery, delicious scallops are served swimming in lobster broth with snow peas and cauliflower.
 Amazing.

-Conceptually similar to the Stracciatella alla Romana at Maialino, this dish can be off putting when you think about it.
+Conceptually similar to the Stracciatella alla Romana at Maialino, this dish can be off-putting when you think about it.
 Egg on top of chicken = baby on top of mama.
-This one, however, is fantastic.
-Served with farm egg in a thick, creamy mousseline sauce.
+This one, however, is fantastic and is served with farm egg in a thick, creamy mousseline sauce.
 Order it with confidence.

-Only served at the bar, and limited to twelve every night, Raoul’s burger may not be the most accessible, but it is definitely one of the most delicious.
+Only served at the bar, and limited to 12 every night, Raoul’s burger may not be the most accessible, but it is definitely one of the most delicious.
 The beefy patty comes on a challah roll with creamy cheese and watercress.
-Dining Solo never looked so good.
+Dining solo never looked so good.